 Chili Con Carne… My Style!

 Grated cheddar cheese, cream cheese, guacamole… whatever you prefer!
 I kept it simple this time and went for some grated cheese, chopped raw onion and a handful of fresh cilantro leaves.

-You can replace the ground spices in this recipe by homemade taco seasoning!
+You can replace the ground spices in this recipe for chili con carne by homemade taco seasoning!
 Making your own spice mix at home is yet another fun thing to do.